Tuttotorna/OMNIABASE/PHILOSOPHY.md

 But the surface is not taken as the whole.

-This is why Omniabase is not anti-form, anti-language, anti-mathematics, or anti-human.
+This is why OMNIABASE is not anti-form, anti-language, anti-mathematics, or anti-human.

 It is anti-closure.